WengHongChan/brain-tumor-detnclass/README.md

 ![image](https://github.com/user-attachments/assets/68101c0c-d122-418f-aba7-e7f84c224aed)<br><br>

 ### 4.4 Before Hyperparameter Tuning
-Initial Hyperparameter used:
+Initial Hyperparameter used:<br>
-•	Optimizer: Adam
+•	Optimizer: Adam<br>
-•	Batch Size: 8
+•	Batch Size: 8<br>
-•	Epoch: 4
+•	Epoch: 4<br>
-•	Dropout value: 0.1
+•	Dropout value: 0.1<br>
 <br>
-Accuracy wise, VGG16 has the highest final validation accuracy of 83.42%, and then the second highest is EfficientNetB7 with 71.2%, the lowest being the proposed CNN model with just 35.08%.
+Each model is trained with the above value of hyperparemeter.
+Accuracy wise, VGG16 has the highest final validation accuracy of 83.42%, and then the second highest is EfficientNetB7 with 71.2%, the lowest being the proposed CNN model with just 35.08%.<br>
 But when it comes to the accuracy gathered from predicting the testing dataset, VGG16 experienced the highest drop in accuracy being 14.69%, with the final accuracy of 69% still it has the highest accuracy when compared to EfficientNetB7 (61%) and the proposed CNN model (39%).

 **<ins>Classification Report of the 3 Models as a Reference</ins>**<br><br>